My robot will read to you about NC Due Diligence.

-If the buyer decides to terminate before the expiration of the Due Diligence period the earnest money is refunded to the buyer and the seller keeps the Due Diligence Fee.
+If the buyer decides to cancel the contract before the expiration of the Due Diligence period the attorney refunds the Earnest Money to the buyer and the seller keeps the Due Diligence Fee.
 Time is of the essence with the Due Diligence time period.
 It’s always nerve wracking on the day due diligence is up, waiting until the dot of 5PM to know if the buyer will go forward.
 By this time the buyer will have invested money in inspections and an appraisal as well as the Due Diligence fee but you never know for sure until 5PM on the Date.

 In the Triangle Earnest Money is usually between 1-3%.
 Usually, 1.5% will do.